kalettuce/Visualization-OOI-TMPSF/src/guide.md

 (i.e. for double precision floating points, it'll encode as 8-byte chunks one after another).
 If the specified output file already exists, the data will be appended to the file, otherwise a new file will be created.
-This program uses the NetCDF library so it requires manual linking at when compiling, an example of compiling cammand using GCC would be:
+This program uses the NetCDF library so it requires manual linking when compiling, an example of compiling cammand using GCC would be:
 > gcc -lnetcdf -lhdf5\_hl -lhdf5 -lz -lm -o nc\_extract nc\_extract.c